FelixDeLeon11/Tip-Calculator/README.md

 # **Tip-Calculator**

-**Tip-Calculator** is an android app that allows a user to calculate tip per person based on number of people in the party and tip percent.
+**Tip-Calculator** is a simple android app that allows a user to calculate tip per person based on number of people in the party and tip percent.

 ## Video Walkthrough